-How do I volunteer to be a Team Mom or a Team Dad?
+How do I volunteer to be a Team Parent?

-Every team needs a Team Mom and a Team Dad!
-Team Moms keep the team organized and act as the communication link between the League and the team parents.
-Team Dads help the coach by taking responsibility for field maintenance before or after the game as required, and act as the contact point between the Fields Directorand the team parents.
-When you register your child you will be given the opportunity to indicate your willingness to be a Team Mom or Team Dad.
+Every team needs a Team Parent!
+The Team Parent keeps the team organized and acts as the communication link between the League, the Manager, and the team's parents.
+The Team Parent helps the coach by taking responsibility for securing volunteers for field maintenance before or after the game as required assigning volunteer shifts during the game (such as scorekeeper).
+The Team Parent also helps organize fundraising and social efforts.
+When you register your child you will be given the opportunity to indicate your willingness to be a Team Parent.
 This information will be given to the Team Manager after the draft.
-It is the responsibility of the Team Manager to recruit a Team Mom and Team Dad.
+It is the responsibility of the Team Manager to recruit a Team Parent.
 All volunteers must submit a Volunteer Application, required by Little League International.

 Do you do background checks on volunteers?